-A report has to be written in English about a relevant topic in the field of Mergers and

-Acquisitions.
-The length of the report should be around 10 pages.
+A report has to be written in English about a relevant topic in the field of Mergers and Acquisitions.
+The length of the report should be around 5 pages plus an abstract and some references.
 The size of letters should be 12 and as a scientific report, it should provide some citations and some references.
 The lecturer will talk about the assignment in class.
 For further questions on that topic, students should consult with the lecturer after class or to have a look into some English speaking blind reviewed journals to understand how scientific reports are written.